chong02/Provider-Directory/README.md

 might need.
 This is still very much a work in progress as I haven't done a lot of previous work with APIs, and we are still determining the optimal way of visualizing/displaying this database.

+## `anthem_test_map.html`
+This file contains an interactive `gpd.explore()` map visualization mapping 7,010 providers in the state of CA that are a part of Anthem's provider network.